 The QF-104A was a special modified version of the (Y)F-104A Star-fighter which could be flown remotely controlled.
-The control was done by F-104 pilots on the ground or inside another aircraft.
+The control was done by F-104 pilots on the ground during start and landing and inside another aircraft during in flight operations.
 The conversion of the (Y)F-104A to QF-104A was approved on 19 Februar 1960 by the USAF.
 Testing of the QF was conducted during the period of 9 Januar 1961 to 16 October 1961.
 The reason for converting the (Y)F-104A was the need for high altitude, high mach targets for the development of ground-to-air (BOMARC) and air-to-air (AIM7 - AIM9 - GAR2B - MB1 - AIM4) missiles.

 The first unmanned mission was flown on 17 October 1961 being probably QF-104A "55-2957".
 There are conflicting numbers on the total QF-104A's manufactured.
 Lockheed says 24, Chuck Dildine's records show 22 that were actually delivered to the USA.
 Chuck can document that 20 of them were actually killed as targets and one crashed during a testflight (pilot ejected safely).
 There must have been one other lost that Chuck cannot find any record of.